mia-niznai/Recap-Workbook/workbook.md

 #### Through what series of commands could you put a new file into a remote repository connected to your existing local repository?

+* Git add - adds the files in the staging area
+* Git commit -m "commit message" - commits the files
+* git push - send the files to the online (remote) repo.